@nicholaswmin/dyno v0.5.1

 threads | Number | auto | number of spawned threads |

-means it detects the available cores but can be overridenthese parameters are user-configurable on test startup.
+automeans it detects the available cores but can be overridenthese parameters are user-configurable on test startup.

 The test process

-spawns the benchmarked code as task threads
+The primary spawns the benchmarked code as task threads.

-commands to each one, in round-robin,
+Then, it starts issuing cycle commands to each one, in round-robin,

 at a set rate, for a set duration.

-must execute their tasks faster than the time it takes for
+The task threads must execute their tasks faster than the time it takes for

-command to come through, otherwise the test will start
+their next cycle command to come through, otherwise the test will start

-accumulating a cycle backlog
+accumulating a cycle backlog.

-When that happens, the test stops; the configured cycle rate
+When that happens, the test stops; the configured cycle rate is deemed as

 the current breaking point of the benchmarked code.